kevinconvery/scheduler-app/README.md

 # Usage

 Click on the empty squares in the grid to begin adding new tasks to the schedule.
-You can also click on a created task to edit the data within it.
+You can also click on a created task to edit the data within it, including the driver, location and description.
+If a location and description are used, they will appear within the task created.

 # rr-summer-challenge